valueforvalue/Family-Worship-md/FamilyWorship.md

  The exposition of the Lords word will be done in each worship service in accordance with the head of households ability.

-* Remember not to seperate Christian duty from Christian faith.
+* Remember not to separate Christian duty from Christian faith.
 * Proclaim the Gospel without adulteration.
 * The whole council of God is to be expounded.
 * Warn of the dangers of the enemy.